gmdsi/GMDSI_notebooks/tutorials/notebook_order.md

 # Reading Order

 ## Part 1 - Introduction to Theory, Concepts and PEST mechanics (based on the GW1876 repo)
-  **Intro to's *(to do: place these within the sequence of tutorials, however they should also be standalone)
+  **Intro to's *(within the sequence of tutorials, however they should also be standalone)
   - intro to regression
   - intro to bayes
   - intro to pyemu